astriaorg/astria/specs/conductor.md

 An instance of the Conductor is meant to be run alongside the rollup node.

-The `chain_id` that Conductor uses as the rollup's identifier is pulled from the rollup's config.
-When a user submits a transaction to be sequenced, they specify the `chain_id` of its destination.
+The `rollup_id` that Conductor uses as the rollup's identifier is pulled from the rollup's config.
+When a user submits a transaction to be sequenced, they specify the `rollup_id` of its destination.

 When a Sequencer block is received, the Conductor filters the transactions for its chain ID and executes only those transactions on top of its parent state.